Signal Intelligence Regiment (KONA): NAK 954

 The Close Range SigInt Company, NAK 954, was also managed and split into a number of subsections.

 The NAK operated by platoons, one platoon attached to each Army Corps.
 The strength of the platoon was from 20 to 30 men, of which approximately 12 were used for radio telephone intercept, 2 in radio intercept, 4 in D/F and 3 in evaluation.
-The rest of the platoon compromised clerks, drivers and cooks.
+The rest of the platoon comprised clerks, drivers and cooks.
 For NAK 953, Up to September 1944, it was subordinated to NAA 3 of KONA 1, at the time it was moved to the West, leaving behind its interpreters and cryptanalysts, who continued to serve on the eastern front.
 NAK Benold, named after its commanding officer, was composed of specialists of various kinds who had been drawn from the SigInt companies subordinate to KONA 1.
 As a company, it formed part of NAA 3.
 NAK Preuss was formed from forces withdrawn from other units of KONA 1.
 This close range company was, in contrast to other companies, subordinated directly to KONA Headquarters.